 To get rid of these unwanted green hues, you can follow the solutions which are written below:

-- You can eliminate the green shade from your brown dyed strands by applying a neutral color.
+- You can eliminate the green shade from your brown-dyed strands by applying a neutral color.
 This practice will neutralize the greenish hue right away and your problem will be solved.

 - You can make a mixture containing tomato paste, aspirin and also white vinegar, powdered lemon, and freshwater.
-This hack has the tendency to color correct your strands.
+This hack has the tendency to color-correct your strands.

 - Moreover, you can have the baking soda and shampoo mixture and remove the unwanted green hints.

 That is all about the guide on how to dye blonde hair brown without it going green!
 As golden pieces of advice, you must prepare your hair before coloring them.
-Moreover, when dying from blondes to brown, you must apply a warm color and then dye them with a brownish tint.
+Moreover, when dying from blonde to brown, you must apply a warm color and then dye them with a brownish tint.

 If still there are greenish hues, you can seek some better advice from a professional colorist.
-Feel free to share with us your experiences if you have ever dyed from blondes to brown and whether you get unwanted green tones or not!
+Feel free to share with us your experiences if you have ever dyed from blonde to brown and whether you get unwanted green tones or not!
 Stay connected.